 Each fall when the first frost hits the pumpkin and your favorite coffee shop starts to feature Pumpkin Spice Lattes, our attention turns to recipes featuring pumpkin.
 Pumpkins are that versatile squash that we use as a decoration in October and a cooking ingredient in November.
-Over the past year, Vintage Recipes has collected several pumpkin recipes, here are some of our favorites.
+Over the years, Vintage Recipes has added many pumpkin recipes to our collection, here are our most popular pumpkin recipes.

 Nancy Reagan's Pumpkin Pie is from a collection from Washington State, with recipes from the 1960s, 1970s, and 1980s.
 Nancy Reagan's Pumpkin Pie is a twist on the traditional pumpkin pie, because the recipe includes pecans, making it more of a pumpkin-pecan pie.
 The recipe calls for either canned or fresh cooked mashed pumpkin, so the inner cook in you can decide which one to use.

 The Impossible Pumpkin Pie recipe is from the Nix Collection, a collection from San Fransico.
 This is Helen's recipe, you know, "Beauty Shop Helen".
 The Impossible Pies were popular during the 1960s and promoted by Bisquick and Betty Crocker.
 The concept is simple (and easy), you mix all the ingredients in the blender and then pour the mixture into a greased pie pan, bake, and the Bisquick does the magic and creates a "crust" as the pie cooks.
 Try our Impossible Coconut Pie to go along with your Impossible Pumpkin Pie.